Body

 • Vaseline, almond oil or petroleum jelly

-If you use a semi-permanent color, wash your hair before coloring.
+If you use a semi-permanent color, wash before coloring.
 Shampoo as usual but this time you shouldn’t apply a conditioner.
-Use a mild shampoo appropriate for your hair type and rinse the shampoo thoroughly.
-Towel dry as usual and blow-dry your hair.
+Use a mild shampoo appropriate for your type and rinse the shampoo thoroughly.
+Towel dry as usual and blow-dry.

-If you use a permanent color don’t wash your hair.
+If you use a permanent color don’t wash.

 Step Two.
 Protect yourself from staining